ycm-core/YouCompleteMe/README.md

 installed along with the latest Command Line Tools (they are installed automatically when you run `clang` for the first time, or manually by running `xcode-select --install`)

-Install CMake.
-Preferably with [Homebrew][brew], but here's the [stand-alone CMake installer][cmake-download].

-_If_ you have installed a Homebrew Python and/or Homebrew MacVim, see the _FAQ_ for details.

 Compiling YCM **with** semantic support for C-family languages through **libclang**: